karthik-skr/spotify-track-api/README.md

 ## Contact

-For any inquiries, please contact karthik.skreddy24@gmail.com
+For any inquiries, please contact on [LinkedIn](https://www.linkedin.com/in/karthik-reddy-s-92a727b5)